 Rapid Re-Housing (RRH) quickly moves households from homelessness into permanent housing by providing move in assistance, temporary rent subsidies, and housing-focused case management.
-The services are time-limited and the household does not have to leave when services end.

 3.2.3 Permanent Supportive Housing

 Permanent Supportive Housing (PSH) is subsidized, non-time-limited housing with support services for homeless households that include a household member with a permanent disability.
 Support services must be made available but participation is voluntary.
 PSH may be provided as a rent assistance (scattered site) or facility-based model.
 The services and the housing are available permanently.